sasank-desaraju/dotfiles/notes.md

 3/5/24:
 In order to use tmux-yank, which allows copying to OS clipboard from tmux, I need to install xsel apparently.
 That is not working.

+3/7/24:
+I should include my .ssh/config.
+I should start with my desktop config since that one has some more options re port forwarding.